Quick takeaway

 - Initial Enrollment Period (IEP): When you first become eligible for Medicare.

-The availability of these enrollment periods and how they apply can depend on your specific situation.
+The availability of these enrollment periods and how they apply can depend on your situation.
 Always review the most current information before making changes to your coverage.

 Important Things to Know About SNPs